WDennington/practical_dnd_project/README.md

 ![image of cobertura report](https://i.imgur.com/683BuWB.png)

-Each service is tested individually so if any service does not function the build will stop.
+Each service is tested individually so if any service does not function the test will fail and the build will stop.

 ![image of coverage report](https://i.imgur.com/3y9XgU5.png)